AhmedElSaeedTalat/health_check/README.md

 7. [Author](#author)

 ## Description:
 Health Check is a web application developed to provide varios services.
-The web application uses varios API to request data for multiple sites at the same time.
+The web application uses varios API to request data from multiple sites at the same time.

 ## Services provided
 1. Data about different drugs that were approved by fda. this information includes Description, Precaustions, and instructions to use.